-Key Provisions Compensation \$400,000 annual base salary One-time grant of 135,000 Common Shares (the "Einav EPSP Shares"), vesting based on meeting certain performance milestones Severance Period 12 months, base salary and the average of the cash bonus over the prior two years Restrictive Covenants 6-month non-competition provision12-month non-solicitation provision Termination without cause, death, or permanent disability Mr. Einav shall be entitled to, subject to the Board's discretion, to deem vested any unvested Einav EPSP Shares: (i) in the event of a termination in the first three quarters of the calendar year, all vested Einav EPSP Shares at the end of his notice period; or (ii) in the event of a termination in the fourth quarter of the calendar year, all vested Einav EPSP Shares at the end of his notice period, plus three months Change of Control 24-month severance should employment be terminated in connection with the change of control All of the EPSP Shares which have not vested prior to the change of control shall vest on the date of the change of control, provided that Mr. Einav terminates his employment for good reason in accordance with the terms of his employment agreement Good reason is defined as the assignment of duties which are inconsistent with his position, a material change in his reporting relationship, a material reduction in compensation or any other act that would constitute constructive dismissal under common law If employment had been terminated without cause on December 31, 2022 Mr. Einav would be entitled to a termination payment of approximately \$3,378,352 broken down as follows: \$1,893,500 attributable to severance; \$1,484,852 attributable to the Einav EPSP Shares that will vest on December 31, 2023
+Key Provisions Compensation \$400,000 annual base salary One-time grant of 135,000 Common Shares (the "Einav EPSP Shares"), vesting based on meeting certain performance milestones Severance Period 12 months, base salary and the average of the cash bonus over the prior two years Restrictive Covenants 6-month non-competition provision 12-month non-solicitation provision Termination without cause, death, or permanent disability Mr. Einav shall be entitled to: (i) in the event of a termination in the first three quarters of the calendar year, all vested Einav EPSP Shares at the end of his notice period; or (ii) in the event of a termination in the fourth quarter of the calendar year, all vested Einav EPSP Shares at the end of his notice period, plus three months Change of Control 24-month severance should employment be terminated in connection with the change of control All of the EPSP Shares which have not vested prior to the change of control shall vest on the date of the change of control, provided that Mr. Einav terminates his employment for good reason in accordance with the terms of his employment agreement Good reason is defined as the assignment of duties which are inconsistent with his position, a material change in his reporting relationship, a material reduction in compensation or any other act that would constitute constructive dismissal under common law If employment had been terminated without cause on December 31, 2023 Mr. Einav would be entitled to a termination payment of approximately \$3,030,305 broken down as follows: \$1,472,000 attributable to severance; \$1,558,305 attributable to the Einav EPSP Shares that will vest on December 31, 2024